crimethinc/website/README.md

 ## Code of Conduct

-Everyone interacting in all CrimethInc. codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [CrimethInc. development code of conduct](https://github.com/crimethinc/website/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in all of CrimethInc. codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [CrimethInc. development code of conduct](https://github.com/crimethinc/website/blob/master/CODE_OF_CONDUCT.md).